Skip to main content

 Care coordination for prenatal, perinatal, and postnatal services, including connecting participants to health services.

-Information
+Educational Information

 Educational materials and information about pregnancy, parenting and adoption services.

-Referrals to government and social service programs, including child care, transportation, housing, and state and federal benefit programs
+Referrals to government and social service programs, including child care, transportation, housing, and state and federal benefit programs.

 Classes on life skills, personal finance, parenthood, stress management, job training, job readiness, job placement and getting an education.

-Provision of supplies for infant care and pregnancy, including car seats, cribs, maternity clothes, infant diapers and formula.
+Supplies for infant care and pregnancy, including car seats, cribs, maternity clothes, infant diapers and formula.

 Who is Eligible?